 Advantages of recordings

 Recording your mystery shopping experiences makes the management of your assignment much easier when you consider all of the benefits.
-Instead of having to worry about things from five or so different angles, you'll only have to concern yourself with about half.
+Instead of having to worry about things from five or so different angles, you’ll only have to concern yourself with a couple.

 The primary benefit of recording is that you’ll be able to take your focus off of minor details like employee names.
 By just having the employee say his or her name within close proximity of the recording device, you’ll have a record of it to come back to later.
 If they don’t say their name out loud, you’ll also be able to conveniently say it yourself and serve the same purpose.
 For example, if you read the employee’s name tag and say “Hi [insert employee’s name], I’m looking for some help today,” you’ll be able to go back and hear it when it comes time to write your report.

 To be honest, recording audio is fairly easy.
-Technology has advanced far past the days of primitive voice recorders that were the sizes of briefcases and weren't worth the trouble of carrying everywhere.
-You can easily walk into a local department or technology store and purchase a voice recorder that's not much larger than a pack of bubble gum.
-Also, a growing number of contemporary cellphones are coming with audio and video recording technology.
+Technology has advanced far past the days of primitive voice recorders that were the size of briefcases and weren’t worth the trouble of carrying everywhere.
+Most smartphones come with audio and video recording capability.

 While audio recording is easier than video recording, for discretion’s purposes, you can take this as a challenge to put your spying talents to the test and see what creative recording techniques you can come up with.
 Just keep in mind that the objective is to not reveal your identity to the employees unless you were instructed otherwise.

 Many people who work with audio recordings on a regular basis will tell you that it isn’t a fail-proof system.
 If your recording is of low quality, or gets misplaced somehow, and you didn’t also take extensive notes, you risk having an assignment not being completed.
 Many argue that audio recordings should mainly be used as a back-up plan and not a primary means of retaining important information.